K2HR3 REST API

 The purpose of the ROLE API is to create and update and get and delete a K2HR3 ROLE.
 See the Basic Usage about the K2HR3 ROLE in the K2HR3.

 The purpose of the RESOURCE API is to create and update and get and delete a K2HR3 RESOURCE.
 See the Basic Usage about the K2HR3 RESOURCE.

 The purpose of the POLICY API is to define and list ACLs associated with K2HR3 RESOURCES.
 ACLs determine K2HR3 RESOURCE usage.
 Each ACL consists of a group of actions(READ, WRITE and EXECUTE) over a K2HR3 RESOURCE and a permission(ALLOW or DENY) to the group of actions.
 See the Basic usage page about how to apply K2HR3 POLICIes to K2HR3 ROLE’s members.

-The purpose of the SERVICE API is for a K2HR3 TENANT(or OpenStack project) to create, show details, update, and delete a information of the K2HR3 SERVICEs of the K2HR3 TENANT.
+The purpose of the SERVICE API is for a K2HR3 TENANT(as same as OpenStack tenant(or project) when cooperated with OpenStack) to create, show details, update, and delete a information of the K2HR3 SERVICEs of the K2HR3 TENANT.
 Therefore, each method requires a token scoped to a K2HR3 TENANT scoped token.
 See the +SERVICE Usage page for the K2HR3 SERVICE details.

 ACR(ACCESS CROSS ROLE) API

 The purpose of the ACR API is to provide the +SERVICE functionality.
 See the Service Usage for the +SERVICE details.